This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-For those who follow vegetarian, vegan or plant-based diets, fruit and vegetables are essential.
-In fact, one of the most effective ways to replace the vitamins, minerals and fibre lost from not eating meat is to consume plenty of dehydrated fruits and vegetables.
+For those who follow vegetarian, vegan, or plant-based diets, fruit and vegetables are essential.
+In fact, one of the most effective ways to replace the vitamins, minerals, and fiber lost from not eating meat is to consume plenty of dehydrated fruits and vegetables.

-Furthermore, there are an endless number of plant-based recipes that you can make with a food dehydrator, including fruit snacks, trail mix and crackers.
+Furthermore, there are an endless number of plant-based recipes that you can make with a food dehydrator, including fruit snacks, trail mixes, and crackers.

 Good For Emergencies